wz30/InterviewQuestion/Airbnb1.md

 - sum(a)-sum(b)
 -----------------------------------------------------------------
 - improve this by using xor since sum(a) may be large
   - xor: same value will yiled 0, different value will yield 1.
--- So same values do xor operation are 0.
-Here Xor_sum is mising -- value
+So same values do xor operation are 0.
+Here Xor_sum is mising value.
 -----------------------------------------------------------------

 ## reference